crisn2blink/sql-eda-bike-project/README.md

 ## 🎯 EDA Analysis Breakdown

-1. ### **Dimension Exploration:** Understanding the granularity of our dimensions as well as the hierarchical layers.
+1. ### **Dimension Exploration:**
     - Identify the unique values (or categories) in each dimension
     - Recognizing how data might be grouped or segmented, which is useful for later analysis
+    - Understanding the granularity of our dimensions as well as the hierarchical layers

 <br>